MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 ### Limitations of FPGA simulated annealing

 - The FPGA solver supports up to **65535 variables**, which is a hard limitation.
-This number is limited by the available DRAM, but it usually not an issue for FPGA (since most problems are smaller than 65535).
+This number is limited by the available DRAM, but it usually is not an issue for FPGA (since most problems are smaller than 65535).
 - For best performance, FPGA solvers on Azure Quantum use 32-bit floating-point operations.
 Because of this, the computation accuracy of FPGA solvers is a somewhat lower than that of the CPU solvers.

 ### Parameter guide for FPGA simulated annealing